 Often, students take their first psychology course because they are interested in helping others and want to learn more about themselves and why they act the way they do.
 Sometimes, students take a psychology course because it either satisfies a general education requirement or is required for a program of study such as nursing or pre-med.
 Many of these students develop such an interest in the area that they go on to declare psychology as their major.
+As a result, psychology is one of the most popular majors on college campuses across the United States (Johnson & Lubin, 2011).
+A number of well-known individuals were psychology majors.
+Just a few famous names on this list are Facebook's creator Mark Zuckerberg, television personality and political satirist Jon Stewart, actress Natalie Portman, and filmmaker Wes Craven (Halonen, 2011).
+About 6 percent of all bachelor degrees granted in the United States are in the discipline of psychology (U.S. Department of Education, 2016).

 An education in psychology is valuable for a number of reasons.
 Psychology students hone critical thinking skills and are trained in the use of the scientific method.
-Critical thinking is the active application of a set of skills to information for the understanding and evaluation of that information The evaluation of information-assessing its reliability and usefulness- is an important skill in a world full of competing "facts," many of which are designed to be misleading.
-For example, critical thinking involves maintaining an attitude of skepticism, recognizing internal biases, making use of logical thinking, asking appropriate questions, and making observations.
-Psychology students also can develop better communication skills during the course their of undergraduate coursework (American Psychological Association, 2011).
+Critical thinking is the active application of a set of skills to information for the understanding and evaluation of that information.
+The evaluation of information-assessing its reliability and usefulness- is an important skill in a world full of competing "facts," many of which are designed to be misleading.
+For example, critical thinking involves maintaining an attitude of skepticism, recognizing internal biases, making use of logical appropriate questions, asking and making thinking, observations.
+Psychology students also can develop better communication skills during the of course their undergraduate coursework (American Psychological Association, 2011).
 Together, these factors increase students' scientific literacy and prepare students to critically evaluate the various sources of information they encounter.

 In addition to these broad-based skills, psychology students come to understand the complex factors that shape one's behavior.
 They appreciate the interaction of our biology, our environment, and our experiences in determining who we are and how we will behave.
-They learn about basic principles that guide how we think and behave, and they come to recognize the tremendous diversity that exists across individuals and across cultural boundaries (American Psychological Association, 2011).
+They learn about basic principles that guide how we think and behave, and they come to recognize the tremendous diversity that exists across individuals and boundaries cultural (American Psychological across Association, 2011).